rabbitmq/rabbitmq-objc-client/README.md

 ## Running Tests

-First make sure you have `xctool` installed:

-    brew install xctool

 Then start a local RabbitMQ node (any way you please, doesn't have to be from Homebrew or source), configure it using files under `.travis/etc/`, for example: